 - Synology assistant

 - find.synology.com URL

 Synology Assistant is a tool that you install on your local PC (Mac, Linux, win) and uses the find function to locate your NAS on the network.
 If we assume that your DHCP (usually by your router) will assign a new IP address to your NAS, it would be a bit of a guessing game on what IP your NAS is currently on.
 That's what Synology assistant is for.

 If you don't want to install any software you can start this 1st step using the find.synology.com URL.
 It will open up a search web page in your browser and scan your local network for any Synology device, it can detect (NAS, router).
 This is something that might not work, depending on your network configuration and your NAS configuration, but for the most part, it will work just fine.

 Any hardware without (great) software is worthless.
 In the case of Synology NAS same rules apply.
 Synology OS is called Disk Station Manager (DSM).
 It's a Linux based OS with a fancy HTML5/CSS3 user interface accessible via your favorite desktop or mobile browser/app.

 Soon after you have detected your NAS on the network, 1st thing you need is to install DSM on it.

 If you use find.synology.com URL you will land on a page similar to the one above.
 Simply click on the Connect button to continue with DSM installation.

-In the second step you will have the option to manually place a DSM installation package or the wizard can do that for you (not visible in this screen).
+In the second step, you will have the option to manually place a DSM installation package or the wizard can do that for you (not visible on this screen).
 If you want to place the installation manually, just go to https://www.synology.com/en-global/support/download, select your model and under the Operating system tab (1st one) download the PAT file.